jmtc7/autoware-course/02_ROS2_101/README.md

 - **[ROS Answers](http://answers.ros.org)**: A QA website in the Stack Overflow style.
 - **[ROS Discourse](https://discourse.ros.org)**: Community hub for news and discussion.
 NOT for asking questions.
 - **[ROS Wiki](http://wiki.ros.org)**: Mostly ROS 1, but most of the content is still useful for ROS 2.
 - **[ROS 2 Documentation](https://index.ros.org/doc/ros2)**: The official ROS 2 documentation, usually the first go-to.
-Most of this lesson comes from here, so more detailed explanations can be found in this documentation.
+Most of this lecture comes from here, so more detailed explanations can be found in this documentation.

 ### [Unofficial Resources](https://youtu.be/FTA4Ia2vLS8?t=460)
 There are some other unofficial resources where relevant information might be found.
 Those are: